-Remote desktop is an amazing feature that allows you to connect to, as its name implies, a remote operating system via a network connection so that you can control it from your current location.
+Remote desktop access is an amazing feature that allows you, as its name implies, to connect to a remote operating system via a network connection so that you can control it from your current location.

-It’s a great feature because it has a lot of applications, such as helping your mom in fixing her broken system, or educating someone on how to do something (such service can even be paid), or simply doing the tasks you want on various machines or servers you own.
+It’s a great feature because it has a lot of applications.
+Such as helping your mom in fixing her broken system, educating someone on how to do something, or simply doing the tasks you want on various machines or servers you own.

 Overview of Remote Desktop Software